UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_06.md

 More advanced features of JupyterLab:

-- The debugger
+- The graphical debugger

 - Real-time collaboration

 - Workspaces

 Notes:

-In addition to what we have discussed so far, there are more advanced features of JupyterLab which can be tremendously helpful when working on specific projects.
+In addition to what we have discussed so far, there are a few additional advanced features of JupyterLab which can be helpful when working on specific projects.
 Some of these features are:

-- The debugger
+- The graphical debugger

 - Real-time collaboration